Skip to main content Skip to navigation

 Hosts

 In the Pacific Northwest, pear psylla is a pest only of pear.
 Several other plants are transitory hosts and overwintering sites for winterform pear psylla adults.
-Pear psylla adults may feed on other deciduous fruit trees including apples, conifers and shrubs as they disperse from pear orchards in the fall and return in the spring (Horton et al., 1994).
-However, pear psylla does not reproduce on these transitory hosts (Kaloostian, 1970; Cooper et al., 2019).
-In addition, pear psylla adults will colonize ornamental Bradford pears (Pyrus calleryana) and nymphs can develop, however, populations in Bradford pears are much lower than commercial cultivars and it is unclear if immatures can complete development.
+Pear psylla adults may feed on other deciduous fruit trees including apples, conifers and shrubs as they disperse from pear orchards in the fall and return in the spring (Horton et al. 1994; Cooper et al. 2019).
+However, pear psylla does not reproduce on these transitory hosts (Kaloostian 1970; Cooper et al. 2019).

 Life stages

-Egg: The egg, shaped like a grain of rice, is attached to the host by a small protrusion extending from the rounded end.
+The egg, shaped like a grain of rice, is attached to the host by a small protrusion extending from the rounded end and inserted into host tissue.
 The egg is creamy white when laid but turns yellow to orange as it develops (Figure 1).

-Nymph: The nymph passes through five instars each of which ends in a molt.
+The nymph passes through five stages (instars).
 The first instar is translucent yellow.
-It is long, cylindrical and about the size of the egg.
-Each successive instar is larger, flatter and more oval than the last.
-The fourth instar nymph is yellow-green to light tan.
-The fifth instar is dark green to dark brown.
-Third, fourth and fifth instars have progressively larger wing pads (Figure 1–3).
+It is somewhat cylindrical in shape and about the size of the egg.
+Each successive instar is larger, flatter and more oval than the previous instar.
+The fourth instar nymph is yellowish green to light tan.
+The fifth instar is dark green to dark brown and often referred to as the hardshell stage.
+Wing pads are noticeable on third instars and get progressively larger on fourth and fifth instars (Figures 1–3).

-Adult: There are two adult forms: winterform and summerform.
+There are two adult forms: winterform and summerform.
 Both forms of adults hold their wings roof-like over the abdomen.
 Adults have reddish brown bodies with black markings, and winterforms may appear almost black.
-The winterform is larger (wing length 2.3 to 2.5 mm) than the summerform (wing length 1.6 to 1.8 mm) (Figure 4–5) (Slingerland, 1892; Wong and Madsen, 1967; Burckhardt and Hodkinson, 1986).
+The winterform is larger (wing length 2.3 to 2.5 mm) than the summerform (wing length 1.6 to 1.8 mm) (Figures 4 and 5) (Slingerland 1892; Wong and Madsen 1967; Burckhardt and Hodkinson 1986).

 Life History